-Headphones revolutionized the classroom experience, adding a sense of entertainment and encouragement into the school day.
+Headphones revolutionized the classroom experience, adding a sense of entertainment and individualized content into the school day.
 Blocking out distractions, headphones have given learners more opportunity to focus and learn at their own pace.

 Overhead projectors provided teachers an engaging and organized outlet to display notes and classroom materials.
-By displaying multimedia elements, Internet web pages, and allowing for student-teacher collaboration, overhead projectors help teachers prepare LWAAIONA in advance of the school day to maximize the classroom experience.
+By creating real-time interaction, overhead projectors helped educators keep their learners focused in new ways.

 Using Optical Mark Recognition (OMR), Scantron products can scan thousands of sheets per hour.
-This inexpensive technology decreased the amount of time instructors spent grading exams and quizzes, giving them more time to focus on students’ needs and allowing schools to allot money toward other resources.
+This inexpensive technology decreased the amount of time instructors spent grading, and opened the door to new innovations focused on efficiency.

 First portable computer